gorango/lexrank.js/README.md

 # lexrank.js

 Implements [Radev's Lexrank algorithm](http://www.jair.org/papers/paper1523.html) for unsupervised text summarization in node.
 Essentially applying PageRank to each sentence in a document and ranking each one for relevance to entire text.

 # Usage

 ```
 var lexrank = require('lexrank');
-lexrank.summarize(text, callback)
+lexrank.analyze(text, (err, result) => {})
 ```

 ### Params